royaltm/gitsnap/README.md

 -----------------------------------------------------------------

 1. Get [Tarsnap](https://www.tarsnap.com/gettingstarted.html)
-2. Create key for a gitsnap machine - the key will be shared for all tarsnap backups on this machine
+2. Create key for a gitsnap machine

+  The key will be shared for all tarsnap backups on this machine.

       sudo tarsnap-keygen --keyfile /root/tarsnap.key --user YOUR_TARSNAP_USERNAME --machine MACHINE_NAME --passphrased
       sudo chmod 400 /root/tarsnap.key